habedi/PracticalMachineLearning/README.md

 * [mrJob](https://pythonhosted.org/mrjob/): A Python library to create MapReduce jobs and run them on multiple machines (i.e., in a cluster)
 * [Metanome](http://metanome.de/): A collection of interesting materials (e.g., algorithms, code, articles) related to data profiling
 * [Graphillion](https://github.com/takemaru/graphillion): Graphilion is a software library for working with many graphs in a parallel fashion
-* [Awesome graph classification](https://github.com/benedekrozemberczki/awesome-graph-classification): A very comprehensive collection of graph embedding, classification and representation learning papers with the code!
+* [Awesome graph classification](https://github.com/benedekrozemberczki/awesome-graph-classification): A very comprehensive collection of graph embedding, classification, and representation learning papers with the code!
 * [VFML](https://www.cs.washington.edu/dm/vfml/): Very Fast ML (hence the name VFML) is a fast C library for mining very massive data streams
 * [Talisman](https://github.com/Yomguithereal/talisman): Talisman is a modular JavaScript library for NLP and Machine Learning activities
-* [StyleGAN](https://github.com/NVlabs/stylegan): StyleGAN is TensorFlow implementation of a proposed architecture for GANs from NVIDIA, you can use it to create photo-realistic pictures of people who don't exist!
+* [StyleGAN](https://github.com/NVlabs/stylegan): StyleGAN is the TensorFlow implementation of a proposed architecture for GANs from NVIDIA.
+You can use it to create photo-realistic pictures of people who don't exist!
-* [Java String Similarity](https://github.com/tdebatty/java-string-similarity): A Java library implementing a collection of useful text similarity/distance measures
+* [Java String Similarity](https://github.com/tdebatty/java-string-similarity): A Java library implementing a collection of helpful text similarity/distance measures
-* [Label Studio](https://github.com/heartexlabs/label-studio): Label Studio is a handy tool with a nice UI for labelling your data (e.g., records and documents)
+* [Label Studio](https://github.com/heartexlabs/label-studio): Label Studio is a handy tool with a friendly UI for labeling your data (e.g., records and documents)
 * [GraphML](http://graphml.graphdrawing.org/index.html): GraphML is a graph representation and serialization file format based on XML that could store many different types of graphs with their attributes without loss of information
 * [Taco](http://tensor-compiler.org/): A compiler for compiling and executing general tensor algebra operations on sparse tensors in machine code for CPUs and GPUs
 * [Libspatialindex](https://libspatialindex.org/): Libspatialindex contains many robust geolocational indexing algorithms like R*-tree and TPR-tree
 * [NLP Best Practices](https://github.com/microsoft/nlp): A collection of best practices and their examples in the NLP domain from Microsoft
-* [Tulip](https://tulip.labri.fr/TulipDrupal/): Tulip is a nice open-source data visualization and analysis software toolbox, it is especially good for working with graphs and graph datasets
+* [Tulip](https://tulip.labri.fr/TulipDrupal/): Tulip is an excellent open-source data visualization and analysis software toolbox, it is perfect for working with graphs and graph datasets
 * [Juno](https://junolab.org): Juno is an IDE based on Atom for Julia programming language
 * [BoofCV](https://boofcv.org/index.php?title=Main_Page): A real-time machine vision and image processing in Java
 * [cuDF](https://github.com/rapidsai/cudf): cuDF is a library with API similar to Pandas that is built based on the Apache Arrow columnar memory format; cudf uses GPU routines for loading, joining, aggregating, filtering, and otherwise manipulating data